Dynamic linker: Systems using ELF

-macOS and iOS
+Darwin-based systems

-In the Apple Darwin operating system, and in the macOS and iOS operating systems built on top of it, the path of the dynamic linker that should be used is embedded at link time into one of the Mach-O load commands in the executable image.
+In Apple's Darwin operating system, and in Apple's operating systems built on top of it, such as macOS, iOS, iPadOS, tvOS, watchOS, and visionOS, the path of the dynamic linker that should be used is embedded at link time into one of the Mach-O load commands in the executable image.
 In those systems, dynamically loaded shared libraries can be identified either by the filename suffix .dylib or by their placement inside the bundle for a framework.

 The dynamic linker not only links the target executable to the shared libraries but also places machine code functions at specific address points in memory that the target executable knows about at link time.
 When an executable wishes to interact with the dynamic linker, it simply executes the machine-specific call or jump instruction to one of those well-known address points.
-The executables on the macOS and iOS platforms often interact with the dynamic linker during the execution of the process; it is even known that an executable might interact with the dynamic linker, causing it to load more libraries and resolve more symbols, hours after it initially launches.
-The reason that a macOS or iOS program interacts with the dynamic linker so often is due both to Apple's Cocoa and Cocoa Touch APIs and Objective-C, the language in which they are implemented (see their main articles for more information).
+The executables on the Darwin-based platforms often interact with the dynamic linker during the execution of the process; it is even known that an executable might interact with the dynamic linker, causing it to load more libraries and resolve more symbols, hours after it initially launches.
+The reason that many programs for a Darwin-based operating system interact with the dynamic linker so often is due both to Apple's Cocoa and Cocoa Touch APIs, used by most applications for those operating systems, and Objective-C, the language in which those APIs are implemented (see their main articles for more information).

 The dynamic linker can be coerced into modifying some of its behavior; however, unlike other Unix-like operating systems, these modifications are hints that can be (and sometimes are) ignored by the dynamic linker.
 Examples of this can be seen in dyld's manual page.
 A typical modification of this behavior is the use of the DYLD_FRAMEWORK_PATH and DYLD_PRINT_LIBRARIES environment variables.
 The former of the previously mentioned variables adjusts the executables' search path for the shared libraries, while the latter displays the names of the libraries as they are loaded and linked.

 Apple's macOS dynamic linker is an open-source project released as part of Darwin and can be found in the Apple's open-source dyld project.